Cranberry Area School District: State basic education funding

-Accountability Block Grants
+Accountability block grants

-Beginning in 2004-2005, the state launched the Accountability Block Grant school funding.
+Beginning in 2004-2005, the state launched accountability block grant school funding.
 This program has provided $1.5 billion to Pennsylvania's school districts.
-The Accountability Block Grant program requires that its taxpayer dollars are focused on specific interventions that are most likely to increase student academic achievement.
+The program requires that its taxpayer dollars are focused on specific interventions that are most likely to increase student academic achievement.
 These interventions include: teacher training, All Day Kindergarten, lower class size K-3rd grade, literacy and math coaching programs that provide teachers with individualized job-embedded professional development to improve their instruction, before or after school tutoring assistance to struggling students.
 For 2010-11, the Cranberry Area School District applied for and received $260,896 in addition to all other state and federal funding.
 The district used the funding to provide intensive instruction for struggling pupils and to employ math and literacy coaches to train teachers in effective instruction for the 7th year.

 Classrooms for the Future grant

 The Classroom for the Future state program provided districts with hundreds of thousands of extra state funding to buy laptop computers for each core curriculum high school class (English, Science, History, Math) and paid for teacher training to optimize the computers use.
-The program was funded from 2006-2009.
+The program was funded from 2006 to 2009.
 Cranberry Area School District Administration did not apply for funding in any of the three years it was available.
-Of the 501 public school districts in Pennsylvania, 447 of them received Classrooms for the Future state grant awards.
+Of the 501 public school districts in Pennsylvania, 447 received Classrooms for the Future state grant awards.